TheBugFather/HardDrive-Crawler/README.md

 > If these terms are not acceptable to you, then do not use this tool.

 ## Prereqs
-This program runs on Windows and Linux, written in Python 3.8
+This program runs on Windows 10 and Debian-based Linux, written in Python 3.8 and updated to version 3.10.6

 ## Purpose
-This program recursively crawls through the specified directory and any available subdirectories.
+This program recursively crawls through the uthe es userthe nd user populated directoriesany available subdirectories.
 It uses regex to match specified file extension types; searching through the document for a regex match (email, ip address, phone).
 The program continues through a combination of hashing => encrypting => hashing encrypted data => writing hashes to a text file => encrypting hash file with separate key.
 Finally, the program completes by emailing the encrypted results and deleting the locally created logs.